-Admission to Eastern University does not guarantee admission to the Social Work major.
+Admission to Eastern University does not guarantee admission to the Bachelor of Social Work (B.S.W.)
+Program (Social Work major).
 Students considering the major should indicate their interest upon entering the University and seek the assistance of a social work faculty member in evaluating their vocational goals and in planning an academic program.
 They should declare the major as soon as possible.
 Application for admission to the Social Work major normally is made during the spring semester of the sophomore year but no later than the fall semester of the junior year.
 During the admission process, students evaluate themselves and are evaluated by the social work faculty.
 Students are encouraged to seek employment or volunteer experience in social service agencies during their first and sophomore years in order to explore their interest in, and aptitude for, social work and to prepare for their field practicum.